wormhole-foundation/docs.wormhole.com/docs/reference/environments/evm/coreLayer.md

 In most scenarios, you'll want to set `cache` equal to true.

 This will return a VM2 object, containing all the 'headless' VAAs contained inside the batch VAA.
-These headless VAAs can be verified by `parseAndVerifyVM`, which means that modules which verify messages in an xDapp can be agnostic as to whether a message came from a batch VAA or a single VAA.
+These headless VAAs can be verified by `parseAndVerifyVM`, which means that modules which verify messages in a cross chain application can be agnostic as to whether a message came from a batch VAA or a single VAA.

 The [Best Practices](./bestPractices.md) section goes into more depth of how to interact with the coreLayer.